shanthinick/sc_sdcard/app_sdcard_test/doc_quickstart/quickstart.rst

   * module_spi_master,

 together to read/write files on SD card through SPI interface.
-This application showcases some of the key software features of SD card module and Fat filesystem module.
-At the end it prints read/write performances of Fat Filesystem on SD card using SPI interface
+This application showcases some of the key software features of SD card module and FAT filesystem module.
+At the end it prints read/write performances of FAT Filesystem on SD card using SPI interface

 Hardware Setup
 ++++++++++++++